runrunrun/iOSUIWithEffects/README.md

 Slide table cell to reveal hidden content like buttons.

 Useful for hiding action items.
 For example buttons for sharing in twitter/facebook.

+- StrikethroughLabel
+Custom UILabel that allows drawing lines over UILabel text.
+It can used to strikethrough, underline or overline text.